SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 •	interpreting quantitatively graphs of distance, time, and speed
 •	acceleration caused by forces; Newton’s First Law
 •	amplitude, frequency

 ### Safety

-Normal safe practice should be followed whilst in the laboratory.
+appropriate risk assessment should be made in compliance with departmental requirements

 ### Introduction